AlistairB/alistairb.github.io/_posts/2023-02-20-open-sourcing-deadpendency.md

 ### The Deadpendency Solution

 Purely as a solution to the problem, I think it is quite clean.
-I had to iterate on it a lot as it is seemingly pretty simple, but in actuality quite complex (like virtually all software..).
+I had to iterate on it a lot as it is seemingly pretty simple, but in actuality quite complex (which can generally be expected 😉).

 ### A Complete Monorepo Haskell Solution